Real-World Evidence Portfolio

 RWE Pilot 1.0 created a framework for aligning data sources and showed that implementing a harmonized protocol and set of definitions for necessary data elements supports identification of similar patient populations across data sources and extraction of several real-world endpoints.

-RWE Pilot 2.0 applied the framework developed in Pilot 1.0 and showed that RWD can be used to generate similar results to clinical trials when measuring the treatment effect of chemotherapy compared with immunotherapy in patients with advanced non-small cell lung cancer (aNSCLC).
+RWE Pilot 2.0 applied the framework developed in Pilot 1.0 and showed that RWD can generate similar results to clinical trials when measuring the treatment effect of chemotherapy compared with immunotherapy in patients with advanced non-small cell lung cancer (aNSCLC).
 The group developed a list of considerations for the design, conduct, and interpretation of RWD studies from different data sources.

 Portfolio Timeline